Diamagnetism and the dispersion of the magnetic permeability: Homogeneous conductors as diamagnetic media

-Inspired by the split-ring resonator metamaterial\cite{pendry99}, we realize that it is not always obvious which choice of parameters that is most ``physical''.
+Inspired by the split-ring resonator metamaterial \cite{pendry99}, we realize that it is not always obvious which choice of parameters that is most ``physical''.
 One may take the view that a split-ring resonator metamaterial, made of nonmagnetic constituents, should be described by parameters $\epsilon'\neq 1$ and $\mu'=1$.
-This is a perfectly valid and natural choice \cite{silveirinha07}, given that there is no microscopic magnetization in the medium.
+This is a perfectly valid and natural choice \cite{silveirinha09}, given that there is no microscopic magnetization in the medium.
 However, metamaterial research has shown that it is convenient to describe the circulating currents using a macroscopic magnetization vector.
 This amounts to using a set of parameters $\epsilon$ and $\mu$, where $\mu\neq 1$.

 As another well known example, we may consider a superconductor.
-Here there are two extremes\cite{roseinnes,orlando91}: Either the induced current is described explicitly, or the transverse current is described in the form of an effective magnetization.
+Here there are two extremes \cite{roseinnes,orlando91}: Either the induced current is described explicitly, or the transverse current is described in the form of an effective magnetization.
 In the latter case, it is argued that one has diamagnetism.
+Note however, that the latter description may be somewhat dangerous, as the superconductor, being an intrinsically spatially nondispersive medium, here is described by a nonlocal permeability.
+Also, the transverse current is absorbed into a magnetization vector, so e.g. in the second London equation the current must be expressed as $i\vek k\times\vek M$.